Driving Test Pass Rates Across UK Cities in 2026

 Which UK city has the highest driving test pass rate?

-Among the five biggest UK cities, Cardiff leads at roughly 53 percent volume-weighted across its two metropolitan centres (Cardiff and Llantrisant).
-Belfast (under DVA rather than DVSA) runs higher still at around 56 percent.
+Among the five biggest UK cities covered by the DVSA series, Cardiff leads at roughly 51.3 percent volume-weighted across its two metropolitan centres (Cardiff and Llantrisant).
 Smaller cities and towns often exceed 55 percent.
-Among major English cities, Bristol and Sheffield run around 51 to 52 percent.
-The structural drivers are route density (lower in Cardiff than London) and cohort exposure to private practice.
+Among major English cities, Bristol runs around 52 percent while Sheffield sits closer to 46 percent.
+The structural drivers are route density (lower in Cardiff than inner London) and cohort exposure to private practice.

 What is the pass rate for the driving test in Birmingham?

-Around 47 percent volume-weighted across the five metropolitan Birmingham centres (Sutton Coldfield, Wyrley Birch, Garretts Green, Kings Heath, Shirley).
-The internal spread within Birmingham is narrower than London, with centres running between 43 percent and 51 percent.
-A learner in Birmingham can expect a pass-rate experience close to the UK national average regardless of which Birmingham centre they pick.
-See the pass driving test in Birmingham guide.
+Around 45.4 percent volume-weighted across the five metropolitan Birmingham centres (Sutton Coldfield, Wyrley Birch, Garretts Green, Kings Heath, Shirley).
+The internal spread within Birmingham is narrower than London, with centres running on either side of that average.
+A learner in Birmingham can expect a pass-rate experience a few points below the UK national average regardless of which Birmingham centre they pick.
+See the passing driving test Birmingham guide.

 Three structural drivers.
-First, route environment: London centres feature dense urban traffic with priority-shifting cycle infrastructure, box junctions, bus gates, and contraflow systems that produce more observation faults.
+First, route environment: inner-London centres feature dense urban traffic with priority-shifting cycle infrastructure, box junctions, bus gates, and contraflow systems that produce more observation faults.
 Second, private practice exposure: London learners have lower car ownership and less practice access than national averages.
-Third, examiner rotation: high-volume centres see more inter-examiner variance.
-The 22.5 percentage point internal London spread (Sidcup 59 percent vs Chingford 36.5 percent) is wider than any inter-city UK gap.
+Third, examiner rotation: high-volume centres rotate more examiners, all marking to the same national standard.
+The internal London spread between the hardest inner centres and the easiest outer-borough centres is wider than the gap between most UK cities, which is why the Greater London aggregate still lands close to the national average at around 47.9 percent.

 Should I travel from London to a different city to take my driving test?